With the cassette tape returning to popularity, I think you and I should have a little chat about our nostalgia-addled society.

-For this generation, our watchword may as well be: this is why we can’t have new things.
-We can’t, because we can’t let go.
-Alongside the miniaturisation of gaming consoles, the vinyl re-re-rebirth (which now makes up 14 percent of all physical album sales during 2017) and the search for ironically lame t-shirts that we gave to the same op-shops because they were just lame a decade before, add the whirring march of the cassette tape.
+Our generation’s watchword may as well be: this is why we can’t have new things.
+Alongside the miniaturisation of gaming consoles, vinyl outselling the technology that replaced it, and the search for ironically lame t-shirts that we gave to the same op-shops because they were just lame a decade before, add the whirring march of the cassette tape.

-I remember, of course I do.
+I remember.
 It was the worst of times, especially when you trusted it as a medium to pitch your woo.
 I labourously slaved over a mixtape that stated my intentions, sent with a foolscap note that outwardly stated my intentions to this person, replete with medieval heraldry that carried both our initials and my hopes for romance.
 Typically, it was rebuffed, and the whole situation was horribly unearthed last year when I bumped into her randomly at a discotheque, who asked me, tongue firmly in cheek, remember that cassette you sent me?
 Yes, Emma, I do.
 Did you even listen to it?
-Did you hear the dolphins cry or just the sound of your group laughing?
+Did you hear the dolphins cry or just the sound of your group laughing at me?

 Why would we want to go back to that pain?

 The answer is enabled retro flair by the trash we watch.
-The popularity of Guardians of the Galaxy who reached peak creativity of our species, transporting ancient technology to space, matching judicial arse whooping with Pina Coladas, and more recently, Stranger Things, a fever dream of neon antiquities, elevated to genius by dope production values.
-Piano key neckties?
-Whhhooooaaaa.
+The popularity of Guardians of the Galaxy who reached peak creativity of our species, transporting ancient technology to space, matching judicial arse whooping with Pina Coladas, and Stranger Things, a fever dream of neon antiquities, elevated to genius by modern production values.